abelsj60/my-site/app/data/the-story/story-chapter-one.md

 By day, they searched, soaring over pirate ships, chasing Jinns across sun-drenched sands.
 And, by night, they told amazing stories about their big adventures.

-The fairy sighed late one eve.
+Late one night, the fairy sighed.
 "You've grown up," she said.
-"It's time to go home."
-The boy began to sniffle.
+"Time to go home."

+The boy started sniffling.

 She smiled kindly, then knocked twice on the floor between them.
 A door opened.
 She dove in and flew out with the very thing they'd sought!
 A golden lamp, etched by purple incantations.

-"The adventure matters most," she said.

-Then she began to read one of its spells aloud.
-"OK," she said.
-"The lamp'll glow purple as long..."
-It was too late.
+"The adventure mattered most," she said, before reading one aloud.
+"This'll glow purple as long..."
+But he was out.

-He was out.